-- (a) The TCW Co-Chairs shall co-chair the TCW Committee. - (b) The TCW Co-Chairs have the authority to appoint CSA Members to the TCW Committee and assign them duties and responsibilities.
-University of Manitoba students may also be appointed to the Committee, but CSA Members must be given priority, followed by students pursuing a Management Minor. - (c) The TCW Committee is responsible for the planning and execution of TCW-related events.
+- (a) The TCW Co-Chairs shall co-chair the TCW Committee. - (b) The TCW Co-Chairs have the authority to appoint CSA Members to the TCW Committee and assign them duties and responsibilities. - (c) The TCW Committee is responsible for the planning and execution of TCW-related events.